ToolkitBook

 Is my image uploaded to a server?

-No. Your browser handles everything through the Canvas API.
-The file is read, drawn to a canvas, and exported in the new format—entirely on your machine.
-Nothing leaves your computer.
+No. All processing is handled locally by your browser using the Canvas API.
+Your image is read, rendered, and exported in the new format entirely on your device.
+Your data never leaves your computer.

 More Tools